EasonJiang94/INFSCI-2560-Activity-10/README.md

-GitHub Passport Example
+INFSCI 2560 Activity 9
 ========================

-An example app implementing Github OAuth with Passport.js.
+Implementing authentication Github OAuth with Passport.js.

 ## Getting Started

-To bring your own remix to life, you'll need to visit GitHub's [app registration](https://github.com/settings/applications/new) page to create a new oauth app, and use `https://{your-remix}.glitch.me/login/github/return` as the Authorization callback URL.
-Once you've done this, place the resulting ClientID and ClientSecret into the `.env` file.
+1. Remix this app
+2. Create an application on Github's app registration](https://github.com/settings/applications/new) page
+3. Use `https://{your-remix}.glitch.me` as the Homepage URL
+4. Use `https://{your-remix}.glitch.me/login/github/return` as the Authorization callback URL
+5. Once you have created the app you will see the *Client ID* and *Client Secret* tokens.
+Copy those into your `.env` file.
+6. Visit the site at https://{your-remix}.glitch.me and click the "Log In with GitHub" link.
+It should take you to Github (assuming you have a Github account, which you will need)

 ## View the Code